Panchavarna Kili: Plot

 Megala wants to marry Sekar – an army officer, Sokkalingam first son.
 To her dismay, he is married to Chitra in Delhi and they have a child.
-Meanwhile, Sokkalingam is looking for marriage alliance to second son Kannan through marriage broker Kalyanam.
-Kalyanam learns that Sekar brother already has radio singer Vani in mind.
-Broker fixes marriage with Vani to Kannan.
+Meanwhile, Sokkalingam is looking for marriage alliance for her second son Kannan through marriage broker Kalyanam.
+Kalyanam learns that Sekar's brother already has radio singer Vani in mind.
+He arranges marriage of Kannan and Vani.
 In a twist, Sekar look alike Balu – Vani niece morphs a photo with him and Vani.
 The morphed photo is sent to Sekar house to stop the marriage.
 Ashamed of the bad name, Vani mother dies and Vani absconds to Delhi.
 Vani picks her sister kid and returns to Sekar house to hand over the kid.
 In some twist, Vani is mistaken as Sekar wife and kept in house.
 Later Balu enters Sokkalingam house as Sekar using look alike appearance.
 Also, by lying and bribing to broker, he sets up Kannan to marry another women as Vani by proxying through a setup.
 Vani learns about her niece's malpractice.
 In a scramble, she suffers injury and lies in bed.
 In another twist, Sekar appears before his parents as he escaped Chinese captivity during war and did not die.
 With Sekar look alike, creating confusion, police arrive with broker to Sekar house.
 Broker reveals about the bribing incident.
 In this, Kannan clears the confusion by claiming that Sekar kid is dead.
 Look alike not panicking in that situation, is found to be the culprit.
 The police arrest him.
 Finally, Vani marries Sekar's brother, and Megala marries Sekar.